Ecopetrol S.A. (EC) Shares Up Despite Recent Market Volatility

 UBS, on the other hand, stated in their research note that they expect to see EC reach a price target of $13.
 The rating they have provided for EC stocks is “Neutral” according to the report published on February 09th, 2023.

-Volatility was left at 3.22%, however, over the last 30 days, the volatility rate increased by 2.86%, as shares sank -9.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +17.82% upper at present.
+Volatility was left at 3.47%, however, over the last 30 days, the volatility rate increased by 3.49%, as shares surge +0.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +20.11% upper at present.

 Stock Fundamentals for EC